flyisland/gitaly/doc/raft.md

 The responsibilities of three critical components are:

 - `log.Manager`: Handles local log management.
-- `raftmgr.Manager`: Manages distributed log management.
+- `raftmgr.Replica`: Manages distributed log management.
 - `partition.TransactionManager`: Manages transactions, concurrency, snapshots, conflicts, and related tasks.

 The flow is illustrated in the following chart: